The consensus is leather trousers can be worn at any age.

 They are everything I was looking for in a real leather trouser.
 Leather trousers are investment pieces.
 They’re certainly not cheap and some of the pairs I have looked at over this journey were very expensive.
 I was so lucky as the original price for these were £199.00.
 I managed to buy them for £99.00 in the sale.

 Thank you for reading my post.
 I hope you have enjoyed it and found it helpful.
-If you have any questions, please let me know in the comments.
-This post may include a few affiliate links.
+If you have any questions, please let me know in the comments below.
 All products are my own.